 What is Used to Treat the Trees?
 Can I be Confident with this Solution?

 The treatment product used is TREE-age, provided by Arborjet, the developer of this protocol against EAB.

-This treatment is an environmentally responsible approach to saving our ash trees.
-Treatment is injected directly into the tree, and sealed behind a special plug, targeting the Emerald Ash Borer larvae inside, but protecting the environment at the same time.
-It remains in the tree protecting it from death for several years.
-There is nothing placed in the soil, or air.
+This treatment is an environmentally responsible approach to saving our Ash trees.
+Treatment is injected directly into the tree and sealed behind a special plug, targeting the Emerald Ash Borer larvae inside, but protecting the environment at the same time.
+It remains in the tree for several years.
+There is nothing placed in the soil or air.

-The treatment that is used by the partner tree care vendors listed on this page, uses the exact same product which was used by the City of Chicago Department of Streets and Sanitation Bureau of Forestry for 10 years, concluding with the program ending in 2019.
+The treatment that is used by the partner tree care vendors listed on this page is the exact same product which was used by the City of Chicago Department of Streets and Sanitation Bureau of Forestry for 10 years, concluding with the program ending in 2019.
 It has been used to save millions of ash trees across the country.

-For further discussion on the effectiveness of this treatment chemistry, and the environmental safety of this methodology to protect trees from EAB, see this fact sheet from researchers at forestry programs from; Ohio State, Michigan State University, Purdue University, and Colorado State University.
+For further discussion on the effectiveness and environmental safety of this treatment chemistry see the fact sheet below from researchers at Ohio State, Michigan State University, Purdue University, and Colorado State University.